This dictionary covers graphic design, prepress and print terminology

 – The scale of absolute temperature in which the zero is approximately -273 degrees Celsius.

 – A unit of measurement for printing that is used to describe the color of a light source, such as 5000 degrees K standard viewing conditions.

 The narrowing of space between two letters so that they become closer and take up less space on the page.
-Typical examples of combinations that require subtle kerning are an ‘r’ following a ‘T’ (the ‘r’ has to nestle underneath the right-hand bar slightly) or an ‘LY’ pair that have to nudge closer together.
+Typical examples of combinations that require subtle kerning are an ‘r’ following a ‘T’ (the ‘r’ has to nestle underneath the right-hand bar slightly) or an ‘LY’ pair that has to nudge closer together.
 You can control kerning manually, or you can turn on the kerning built into a font by the font designer.

 In typesetting, certain pairs of letters, by nature of their design, require kerning to improve their typeset appearance.
 Most digital typefaces have a series of predefined kerning pairs, such as A and W. The system user can make adjustments to the preset amount of space for a specific kerning pair.